 Bring lots of hearty grub to keep you going.
 I make fresh coffee and tea and can warm up soups and MREs.

 What one uses for long range shooting is rather a personal choice but I'll have everything you might need, so don't worry overly.
 What you will need from the outset is StrelokPro on your phone or tablet, or your Applied ballistics device of choice.
 Mats, bags etc can all be provided and there is a host of demo kit for you to test out should you wish.

 So the real essentials are Strelok Pro on your phone or tablet (Kestrel Elite, Garmin AB watch if you have those), rifle and ammo (about 70rounds) and those warm clothes!
 Don't forget your bolt(s)!

-Don't worry if you don't have detailed info such as G7 BCs, spotting scopes, chronographs et al. With other solid piece of data we can "reverse engineer" the other variables from ballistics and observations in the field.
+Don't worry if you don't have detailed info such as G7 BCs, spotting scopes, chronographs et al. With various other solid pieces of data we can "reverse engineer" the other variables from ballistics and observations in the field.
 This indeed is something we'll be looking at as a crucial long range accuracy skill.
 Whatever the holes in your kit/knowledge/app data we will sort out, so don't worry - I'm here to help you move forward with what you've got, according to your own priorities for your own shooting.
 Also, nobody will laugh at you - please don't be nervous!
 I think it's very brave to trek up North to undertake training and I am entirely here to assist you, whatever your current level, be that Champ or a novice.
 And trust me, any problems you may have, I will have seen it and fixed it 100times before.

 However, don't be afraid to pile all your kit in - we are not trekking light here.
 We'll be 20ft from the cars all day.
 If you have a spotter, tripod, weather vanes etc then bring it along.
 A 4x4 helps but isn't essential.